-Focus on bringing abandoned carts back, increasing average order value, and convince leads to follow through with their purchases.
+Focus on returning abandoned carts, increasing average order value, and convincing leads to follow through with their purchases.

 What do these examples teach us?

 In short, instead of building new bridges, focus on finishing the ones you already have first.
 Then, use the profits to make new connections – one at a time.
 You can also capitalize on existing clients by inviting them to repurchase or through upselling.
-By working on all the steps of the customer journey, you’re improving your customer’s experience, employee’s sanity, and preventing burnout.
+By working on all the steps of the customer journey, you’re improving your customer’s experience and employee’s sanity and preventing burnout.